subhasish-13/task1/README.md

 # Task1 (Data Cleaning and Preprocessing)
 In this task, the following data cleaning operations were performed using Python (with pandas and numpy):

-1. Identify and Handle Missing Values
+1. Identify and Handle Missing Values:
 Used .isnull().sum in Python to detect missing values.

-2. Remove Duplicate Rows
+2. Remove Duplicate Rows:
 Used .drop_duplicates() in pandas to eliminate duplicate records.

-3. Standardize Text Values
+3. Standardize Text Values:
 As the table contained all unique values so no standardization was done.

-4. Convert Date Formats
+4. Convert Date Formats:
 Unified all date fields to the format dd-mm-yyyy using pandas to_datetime() and string formatting.

-5. Rename Column Headers
+5. Rename Column Headers:
 Renamed all column headers to lowercase and replaced spaces with underscores for consistency and readability.

 6. Check and Fix Data Types